manlikegreg/vps/master-control/README.md

 All masters will see (and can control) the same agent.
 If you need to avoid conflicting commands, operate from a single master at a time or add policy in the agent (queue/allowlist).

+Line location: the URL array lives at `backend/main.py`, line 27.

+## Command conflict policy (queue/allowlist)

+Current default:
+- The agent executes commands as they arrive; if multiple masters send commands concurrently, their outputs may interleave.
+There is no global lock.

+Options you can adopt (not enforced by default):
+- Queue policy: serialize all commands through a single FIFO queue.
+Prevents conflicts but reduces parallelism.
+- Allowlist policy: only accept commands from specific master URLs/hosts; ignore others.
+Useful for a primary/secondary setup.

+Operational guidance today:
+- Prefer operating from a single master at a time, or coordinate between masters.
+- If you need strict isolation, we can add a simple global queue or allowlist in the agent on request.

 ## Agent connection URL (hardcoded)

 Agents now use a hardcoded WebSocket URL for connecting to Master Control.